Read This First

 Prompt 2: In contrast to other fields of philosophy, the philosophy of AI has emerged rather suddenly and is a fertile field that is selected at the hip to technology.
 Comment on this uniqueness and the special challenges it may engender.

-The section turns on Theoretical and Practical Balance.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Theoretical and Practical Balance in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are Theoretical and Practical Balance, In contrast to other fields of philosophy, the philosophy of AI has, and Rapid Evolution and Technological Dependency.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep Theoretical and Practical Balance, In contrast to other fields of philosophy, the philosophy of AI has, and Rapid Evolution and Technological Dependency in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Unlike many philosophical fields that deal with abstract, often timeless issues, the philosophy of AI is fundamentally tied to the state of technology.
 It evolves as AI technology evolves, making it an exceptionally dynamic field.